 7- On the next page, click on the *ad platforms* at the top.

-You’ll see a list of 32 ad platforms (if you click on the *see all* option) that could be included in your attribution map.
-The window would also show you 5 platforms not supported by the publisher (including LinkedIn).
+You’ll see a list of 32 ad platforms (if you click on the *see all* option) that you can include in your attribution map.
+The window would also show you five platforms not supported by the publisher (including LinkedIn).

 8- Hover over the platform you want to add to your tracking journey and hit *connect*.
 Hit *I agree* to proceed.

-Depending on what platform you pick, you’d have to take different simple avenues, and you’d have all the ad platforms added in the attribution map.
+Depending on what platform you pick, you’d have to take different simple avenues, and you’d have all the ad platforms added to the attribution map.

-This means that once a prospect interacts with the ad of a chosen platform, you’d see that interaction (with its sequence in the overall events line) in the customer journey presentation.
+This means that once a prospect interacts with the ad on a chosen platform, you’d see that interaction (with its sequence in the overall events line) in the customer journey presentation.

-Having added all the ad platforms now is the time to seek peace in rest.
+Having added all the ad platforms on the map now is the time to seek peace in rest.